ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 If it feels for you that this post is a rant - you're tuning yourself much too negatively.
 Or if it felt as if learning new languages isn't important for your career - no, it is extremely important.
-There was a great book by Seth Godin called "The Dip: A Little Book That Teaches You When To Quit", which kind of inspired me for that post.

 In the end, my own takeaway from writing it all is quite simple: take it slow and take it easy.
 Don't try to match all the cool kids out